jason-kerney/ShapeRefactoring/documentation/tests/triangle.md

 ### A Triangle should have the correct perimeter

-This will verify that the Triangle will have access to its perimeter which will be equal to the sum of its three side lengths.
+This will verify that the Triangle will grant access to its perimeter which will be equal to the sum of its three side lengths.